-Share of GDP

-Tourism's role as a tool for development was not appreciated fully in the immediate post-apartheid era.
-However, the sector is now valued for the significant contribution it can potentially make to the country's development - with the 1996 White Paper on the Development and Promotion of Tourism in South Africa (The White Paper) highlighting the sector's invaluable role in rebuilding, positively and sustainably through:
+The 1996 White Paper on the Development and Promotion of Tourism in South Africa identified tourism as tool for development in the immediate post-apartheid era.
+The White Paper further highlighted the sector's invaluable role in rebuilding, positively and sustainably through: Revenue generation; Employment; National Identity; Investment attraction; and Competitiveness.

-- Revenue generation, - Employment,

-- National Identity,

-- · Investment attraction, and

-- Competitiveness.

-The 1996 White Paper was the first broad and comprehensive Tourism policy framework to guide Tourism in South Africa.
-It sought to prioritise optimising the country's Tourism potential in recognition of the sector's position globally as the largest generator of jobs due to its labour-intensive character, and its revenue generation capacity.
-As such, Tourism was recognised and respected as a potential engine for economic growth and development and as having the ability to rejuvenate other areas such as the agriculture, manufacturing and crafts sectors.
+The 1996 White Paper was the first broad and comprehensive tourism policy framework to guide tourism in South Africa.
+It sought to prioritise optimising the country's tourism potential in recognition of the sector's position globally as the largest generator of jobs due to its labour-intensive character, and its revenue generation capacity.
+As such, tourism was recognised and respected as a potential engine for economic growth, development and as having the ability to rejuvenate other areas such as the agriculture, manufacturing and crafts sectors.

-Prior to the White Paper, various isolated instruments had been put in place, including the South African Tourism Corporation Act of 1947, the Tourist Guide Act of 1978 and the White Paper on Tourism of 1992.
+Prior to the White Paper, various policy instruments had been put in place, including the South African Tourism Corporation Act of 1947, the Tourist Guide Act of 1978 and the White Paper on Tourism of 1992.
 These were developed within the context of a divided South Africa, largely catering to the needs and aspirations of a single section of society.
-This contributed to many missed opportunities, notwithstanding South Africa's inherent potential as a Tourism destination.
+This contributed to many missed opportunities, notwithstanding South Africa's inherent potential as a tourism destination.
 The policy and legislative interventions were also informed by a paradigm that limited government's role to marketing and focused only on promoting the country as a place to visit.
 Not much attention was paid to developing and growing the sector or supply-side measures in general.

-The Tourism Act 72 of 1993 marked a positive new era in Tourism regulation.
-It repealed eight pieces of legislation, including the SA Tourism Corporation Act, the Hotels Act of 1965 and the Tourist Guides Act.
-The 1993 Act provided for the establishment and operational framework for the national destination marketing organisation, SATOUR, a precursor to the current South African Tourism (SAT).
-It further introduced measures to facilitate enhanced standards of Tourism products and services and provided for the registration and regulation of tourist guides, among other things.
-This evolution was critical to sector delivery of the Tourism experience, both on the supply and demand sides of the equation.
+The Tourism Act 72 of 1993 marked a positive new era in tourism regulation.
+It repealed eight pieces of legislation, including the South African Tourism Corporation Act, the Hotels Act of 1965 and the Tourist Guides Act.
+The 1993 Act provided for the establishment and operational framework for the national destination marketing organisation, South African Tourism Board (SATOUR), a precursor to the current South African Tourism (SAT).
+It further introduced measures to facilitate enhanced standards of tourism products and services and provided for the registration and regulation of tourist guides, among other things.
+This evolution was critical to delivery of the tourism experience, both on the supply and demand sides of the equation.

 Subsequent to the introduction of the 1996 White Paper, a strategic approach to coordinating the sector's efforts was initiated through the Tourism in Gear Strategy (1997)4.
-The National Tourism Sector Strategy (NTSS) - a milestone in national Tourism development - followed in 2011 and further articulated the joint strategic actions to be pursued for enhanced growth of the Tourism economy.
-The Strategy was updated in 2016 and remains under implementation as the current framework for the sector.
-It outlined demand and supply-side measures to support Tourism growth and development centred on five pillars: Effective Marketing; Facilitating Ease of Access; the Visitor Experience; Destination Management; and Broad-Based Benefits.5 To support the NTSS and consolidate the legal basis for the promotion of sustainable Tourism, the Tourism Act 3 of 2014 was finalised and came into effect in June of that year.
-The policy, strategic and legislative tools have provided a sound framework within which to pursue the sector's goals.
+The National Tourism Sector Strategy (NTSS) - a milestone in national Tourism development - followed in 2011 and further articulated the strategic actions to be pursued for enhanced growth of the tourism economy.
+The NTSS was updated in 2016 for implementation up until 2026.
+The strategy identifies demand and supply-side measures to support tourism growth and development centred on five pillars: Effective Marketing; Facilitating Ease of Access; the Visitor Experience; Destination Management; and Broad-Based Benefits5.
+To support the NTSS and consolidate the legal basis for the promotion of sustainable tourism, the Tourism Act 3 of 2014 was finalised and came into effect in June of that year.
+The policy, strategy and legislative tools provided a sound foundation within which to pursue the sector's goals.